Average Settlement For Hit-And-Run Car Accidents

 The most common kinds of injuries that generally result in larger settlements are traumatic brain injuries (TBIs) and spinal cord injuries.
 A TBI will be a lifelong injury that tremendously impacts how a person can navigate daily life, while a spinal cord injury can involve possible complications to the rest of a person’s body.

-Hit-and-Run Damages
+Hit-And-Run Damages

-People involved in hit-and-run accidents can suffer various kinds of damages depending on their role in the accident.
+People involved in hit-and-run accidents can suffer various kinds of damage depending on their role in the accident.
 When it comes to a personal injury case, damages are typically divided into economic damages and non-economic damages.

 Economic damages are for actual, tangible losses, such as: